About Recreation & Wellness

 anticipate a need for expansion in the near future.
 The building was designed for easy expansion.

-The SRFC features a fitness room with cardio machines and weight equipment, an aerobic/dance studio, a multi-purpose studio, multi-purpose gymnasium, climbing wall
+The SRWC features a fitness room with cardio machines and weight equipment, an aerobic/dance studio, a multi-purpose studio, multi-purpose gymnasium, climbing wall

 and a wellness resource center, as well as saunas, locker rooms, administrative offices, equipment rental and laundry facilities.